shivanisajjan/Movie-app-using-spring-boot-/README.md

-Add an endpoint to search trackByName.
+Add an endpoint to search movieByName.
 Understand @Query and parameter passing to @Query